|

 By “smaller one,” she was referring to Donald Trump’s rally, digging at her opponent’s obsession with crowd sizes.

 The partisan press could not ignore this juicy incident.
 Some mainstream media outlets played the video, sometimes sneakily cutting or deemphasizing “Jesus is Lord.”
-In contrast, conservatives fiddled with the video to (1) cut the “liar, liar” heckle and (2) amplify “Jesus is Lord.”
-Such too-clever editing is child’s play for media IT experts.
-Since “liar, liar” was the first of several heckles, it was a trivial matter for conservatives to clip it out while leaving “Jesus is Lord” intact and enhancing it.
+In contrast, conservatives showed video clips that appeared to my ears to (1) cut the “liar, liar” heckle and (2) amplify “Jesus is Lord.”
+Since “liar, liar” was the first of several heckles, it was a trivial matter for conservatives to clip it out while leaving “Jesus is Lord” intact.

 “Christian students in Wisconsin speak out after Kamala Harris told them they were at the ‘wrong rally.’”